celestiaorg/celestia-app/docs/architecture/adr-010-remove-wire-msg-pay-for-blob.md

     }
     ```

-    Note: at the same time, consider renaming `MalleadTx` to `ShareIndexedTx`.
+    Note: at the same time, consider renaming `MalleatedTx` to `ShareIndexedTx`.

 3. Define a new wrapped transaction type in celestia-app called `ProcessedBlobTx`.